Dcalligy/Fake-Doors-Bootsrap/README.md

 # Fake-Doors-Bootsrap
-Website created using a Bootstrap template.
+Website created using a Bootstrap template for my Web Applications class.

 Added the carousel below: